 Although CWJC-GT is open to any participant regardless of religion, we do require that all volunteers adhere to our Statement of Faith.

 SERVING AND TEACHING METHODOLOGY

 CWJC IS A STRENGTH-BASED MINISTRY

 This ministry is not about “fixing” what is wrong with our participants.
-CWJC is about change and we want to empower our participants to make the changes necessary to reach their goals.
-We believe that each person has the capacity for change and growth by way of the Holy Spirit which requires us to focus on their resources: talents, goals, and experiences.
-Nevertheless, CWJC is NOT a Deficit-Based ministry that focuses on problems and weaknesses.
+CWJC-GT is about change, and we want to empower our participants to make the changes necessary to reach their goals.
+We believe that each person has the capacity for change and growth by way of the Holy Spirit which requires us to focus on their resources: Talents, goals, and experiences.
+Nevertheless, CWJC-GT is NOT a Deficit-Based ministry that focuses on problems and weaknesses.
 We are a Strength-Based ministry that focuses on the person’s resources that will guide them to achieve their goals.
 We will always seek the Lord in prayer in regard to enacting a Strength-Based strategy.

 GENERAL AREAS TO SERVE

 * = MOST NEEDED

 - Restocking and organizing the food/supply closet